What should I expect to learn in this class?

 23. Learn what the manufacturers and repair shops don't want you to know.

-24. How to do one simple $400.00 repair job by replacing a 33 cent part.
+24. How to do one simple $400.00 repair job in one hour by replacing a 33 cent part.

 25. How to use "logic" and the "thought process" to locate and adjust.

 26. How and why a sewing machine works.
-This knowledge, combined with logic, will enable you repair most any problem.
+This knowledge, combined with logic, will enable you to repair most any problem.

 And much more.